 - Ask for industry affiliations like InterNACHI, FABI, or ASHI.

 - Ask for years of experience as a home inspector and compare to their competitors.

-- Ask for licensing, if needed.
+- Ask for state licensing, if needed.
 Some states do not require licensing.
-Florida does!

 - Does your inspection cover the pool?

 - Does your inspection cover the sprinkler system?